March 27th, 2020 | COVID-19 Helpful Information

 Help the person who helps the senior.
 Caregivers need care, too.

 Many would love to help a senior close to them or seniors in their communities, but can't shoulder the responsibility of being caregivers themselves.
 It may never occur to them that they could easily help the caregivers.
 Caregiving is generally a full-time job – a labor of love, certainly – but a job, nonetheless.
 It's often a full-time unpaid job on top of another full-time job, like taking care of a family or a career.
-If you could ease the responsibilities of a caregiver, the caregiver, the senior and the entire community benefit.
+If you could ease the responsibilities of a caregiver, the caregiver, the senior and the entire residence benefit.
 Maybe it’s, “While your mom is in the hospital, I'll take care of your pets.”
 That alone can save hundreds of dollars of boarding costs, hours of commuting and a load off the mind of a pet-loving caregiver.

 During the time of COVID-19 stay-at-home orders, caregivers may find access to their seniors greatly restricted.
 You can provide the caregiver with emotional support, at the least.
 If you can shop online for hard-to-find essentials while a caregiver is at the day job, you could be an important lifeline in saving a day or two, while the senior waits for needed personal care items or food.